Fault-Tolerant Encoding of Logical Qudits in Spin Systems: -error correction code for qutrit, ququart, and generalization

+In this section, we outline a general formalism for constructing logical qudits with arbitrary dimension $d$ and codeword distance $2t+1$.
+The logical codewords are constructed as linear combinations of symmetric \textit{cat} -like superpositions within the $Z$ basis, with coefficients carefully chosen to satisfy the qudit Knill-Laflamme conditions up to order $2t$.
+For distance-3 $Z$ error correction, satisfying first-order KL constraint requires at least two independent \textit{cat} components per logical state, leading to a minimal Hilbert space dimension scaling of $\sim 4d$, corresponding to a total spin quantum number $S = 2d-3/2$.
+This constraint expands to Hilbert space scaling of $\sim 12d$ when correcting all Pauli $X, Y$, and $Z$ errors.
+Increasing the code distance from $2t+1$ to $2(t+1)+1$ requries additional independent basis components to correct higher order errors, doubling the Hilbert space dimension at each step.
+The detailed construction with working examples follows.

-We first present Z-error correction codewords for qutrits and ququarts as working examples and offer a method for generalizing them to high-dimensional qudits.
-Often in solid-state spin systems, when an external magnetic field is applied along the Z-axis to quantize individual $m_S, m_I$ levels, perturbations along the Z-axis act as the dominant source of decoherence, i.e., $T_2$ relaxation time limits overall coherence.
+We first present Z-error correcting codewords for qutrits and ququarts as working examples and provide a method for generalizing them to higher-dimensional qudits.
+In solid-state spin systems, when an external magnetic field is applied along the Z-axis to quantize individual $m_S, m_I$ levels, perturbations along the Z-axis often act as a dominant source of decoherence, i.e., the $T_2$ relaxation time limits the overall coherence.
 Therefore, error correction schemes that focus on Z-error can effectively enhance the performance of the system.
 In this case, logical qutrit codewords that counteract dephasing can be designed using a spin 9/2 system, as shown below,

 Here, $\ket{m_I}$ corresponds to $Z$-basis eigenstates.
 The three code words presented above satisfy the qudit version of Knill-Laflamme (KL) criteria\cite{knill1997theory}, as shown below,